seng350/course/lectures/5-modules.md

 We'll focus on the first two for now; I'll talk about allocation views more when we discuss capturing operations.

 ----
+# Reasoning
-We reason about our system using its **structures**.
+* We reason about our system using its **structures**.
 There are 3 main view **types** with different views possible in each.
-A **view** reflects a particular structure of interest; a view may be composed of different **styles**.
-Each style imposes constraints on the view topology (e.g. no circular relationships) and relevant properties (always *name*, but perhaps *strength of relationship*, *responsibilities*, etc.)
+* A **view** reflects a particular structure of interest;
+  * a view may be composed of different **styles**.
+* Each style imposes constraints on the view topology (e.g. no circular relationships) and relevant properties (always *name*, but perhaps *strength of relationship*, *responsibilities*, etc.)

 ----
+# Capturing the Architecture
 A system's documentation will consist of some instances of the 3 view types, plus some information that ties the views together.
 Again, we should be able to answer questions about quality attribute scenarios using the documentation package we provided.

 In other words, with only this set of documents, you should be able to answer all the technical questions that e.g. the CIO might have for you.

 ----
 ## Module Views (p.
-332)
+332 of SAIP)
 *Elements:* modules, implementation units of software with a coherent set of responsibilities.
 *Relations*: typically *part of*, *depends on*, *is-a* *Usage*: change impact analysis, incremental development, work assignment, information structures

 ----
-### Why We Care - questions Module views can answer
+## Why We Care - analysis questions Module views can answer

 * Construction blueprints
 * Analysis of impact and changes